kondukto-io/kdt/README.md

 # KDT
 KDT is a command line client for [Kondukto](https://kondukto.io) written in [Go](https://golang.org).
 It interacts with Kondukto engine through public API.

 With KDT, you can list projects and their scans in **Kondukto**, and restart a scan with a specific application security tool.
-KDT is also easy to use in CI/CD pipelines to trigger scans and break releases if a scan fails or scan results doesn't met specified release criteria.
+KDT is also easy to use in CI/CD pipelines to trigger scans and break releases if a scan fails or scan results don't met specified release criteria.

 ## Installation
 If you just wish to download and run a portable binary, you can get one of pre-compiled binaries for your system from Github releases page.